zhanghanbin/luci-app-ssr-plus/README.md

 # luci-app-ssr-plus

-This a backup repoistory of Lean's OpenWrt project package lede-app-ssr-plus
+This a backup repoistory of Lean's OpenWrt project package luci-app-ssr-plus

 Lean's OpenWrt source: